A Novel Patch-Based TDA Approach for Computed Tomography Imaging: Introduction

-The first contribution of this paper is the proposal of a patch-based PH construction approach for 3D CT imaging data that strive to achieve both better classification performance and efficiency than the classical cubical complex filtration approach.
-The second contribution of this work concerns with a comprehensive analysis of different patch-to-point-cloud transformation techniques to be employed in the process of transforming volumetric data to point cloud.
-This includes an extensive set of experiments on four distinct CTdatasets involving clinically relevant and challenging classification tasks, such as predicting patient response to therapy.
-The third contribution of this study involves a systematic benchmarking of the proposed patch-based PH construction approach, on four datasets of CT scans, against the classical 3D cubical complex filtration method in terms of classification performance and time efficiency.
+The first contribution of this paper is the patch-based PH construction approach for 3D data that achieves both better classification performance and efficiency than the classical cubical complex filtration approach.
+The second contribution is the comprehensive analysis of different patch-to-point transformation techniques to transform volumetric data to a point cloud.
+This includes an extensive set of experiments on four CT datasets for different clinical classification tasks, such as predicting patient response to therapy.
+The third contribution of this study involves a systematic benchmarking of the proposed patch-based PH construction approach against two baselines---the classical 3D cubical complex filtration method and radiomic features---with respect to classification performance.
+This contribution further includes benchmarking the proposed method against the cubical complex-based approach in terms of PH computation efficiency.
 Finally, the implementation of the proposed patch-based TDA algorithm is encoded into a convenient python package to facilitate user experimentation with the approach.